April 19, 2019

 We've all been there.
 You tumble out of bed and SQUISH, you feel a wet surprise underfoot.
 For many cat owners, trichobezoars or hairballs are gifts that always seem to be in the middle of the floor when you are not awake enough to avoid stepping on them.

-Hairballs are damp wads of undigested hair, moisted by bile and other digestive fluids, formed when a cat grooms itself and swallows the dead and loose hairs.
-If you have ever been licked by a cat, you know how rough their tounge is.
+Hairballs are damp wads of undigested hair, moistened by bile and other digestive fluids, formed when a cat grooms itself and swallows the dead and loose hairs.
+If you have ever been licked by a cat, you know how rough their tongue is.
 Specialized papillae, turned backwards toward the throat, provide this roughness that traps shed fur.
 The fur is then swallowed a few pieces at a time.
 While most of this hair eventually passes through the intestines in small amounts, some of it remains in the stomach and gradually accumulates into the wet clump that you stepped on while getting ready for work.

 Hairballs vary in size depending on age of the cat, length of coat, diet, health status and size of the mat; they are usually about an inch long, but can be longer, cigar shaped wads, the same color as your cat's fur.